PSSUN/CircCode/README.md

       **A:** Yes, all projects need to be filled out.
 How to fill in the configuration file is explained in the previous section.

 ---
+## Cite

+   CircCode: a powerful tool for identifying circRNA coding ability

 ## Contact us

 If you encounter any problems while using CircCode, please send an email (sps@snnu.edu.cn / glli@snnu.edu.cn) or submit the issues on GitHub (https://github.com/Sunpeisen/circCode/issues) and we will resolve it as soon as possible.